You can find so many writing rules that it can become a little confusing. I could probably list a hundred or more.

 Turn off the wi-fi.

-There’s nothing worse when you are writing than to have email and message notifications popping up on your screen.
+There’s nothing worse when writing than having email and message notifications popping up on your screen.

 It’s one of my golden rules of writing.
 The world can wait while I get my words out.